 You're in luck.
-Not only does Pomona provide world class higher education, our annual Ski-Beach day is a chance for a busload of adventurous students dons parkas and gloves to try their skills on slopes of the nearby Mountain High resort.
+Its not uncommon for our students to lament that there is simply not enough time in the the day.
+Not only does Pomona provide world-class higher education, but provides an almost-unparalleled range of opportunities and resources.
+Consider our annual Ski-Beach Day - a chance for a busload of adventurous students dons parkas and gloves to try their skills on slopes of the nearby Mountain High resort.
 Then in the afternoon they board the bus once more for the ride to Newport Beach, or one of the other local beaches, to end the day with a cook-out by the sea, complete with swimsuits and boogie boards.
 It’s just one of the hundreds of campus events available to students at the Claremont Colleges, along with Humans vs. Zombies, Art After Hours and guest speakers like Bill Gates and comedian Dmitri Martin.

 My mom seems to think I need to get a job after college.
-What opportunities to Pomona grads have?
+What opportunities do Pomona grads have?

 I’d like to send the Pomona Admissions Office freshly baked chocolate chip cookies, but they always seem to come out hard and tough.
 What can I do?